 Yes!
 Do not defrost the blueberries before adding them to the batter.

 I recommend adding the blueberries once you have almost fully mixed the scones batter together.
-Adding them at the beginning of mixing the batter, can end up with smooshed blueberries.
+Adding them at the beginning of mixing the batter can result in smooshed blueberries.

-Your scones batter should be slightly wet and sticky, with some crumbly, flaky bits still there.
+Your batter should be slightly wet and sticky, with some crumbly, flaky bits still there.

 You can use either whole milk or full-fat Greek yogurt.
 Using either substitute will give your scones a slightly different texture.